This information applies to England and Wales.

 Failure to make reasonable adjustments and making complaints

 The Equality Advisory Support Service (EASS) supports people affected by discrimination.
-Once you've followed the complaints procedure, the EASS can help you:
+Once you have followed the complaints procedure, the EASS can help you:

 Contact the free EASS helpline on 0808 800 0082.